Skip to content

 • Open sourceAuditable, forkable, no telemetry, no analytics SDKs.

 We've quietly drifted into a world where every app wants to know who you are, where you are, and who you're with — all the time.
-Location sharing, in particular, has shifted from a tool of care into something closer to ambient surveillance: ad-tech incentives, permanent retention, the slow slide of platform enshittification.

 Not forever.
-Not tied to identity.
-Not stored somewhere.
+Not stored.
+Not watched.

 Just for now.